JPMorgan Chase, Citi Surge On Q4 Profits; Wells Fargo Stumbles Again - UrduPoint

 US banking giants JPMorgan Chase and Citigroup posted strong profits on Tuesday, while Wells Fargo suffered another earnings stumble and signaled cost-cutting is ahead

-New York, (UrduPoint / Pakistan Point News - 14th Jan, 2020 ) :US banking giants JPMorgan Chase and Citigroup posted strong profits on Tuesday, while Wells Fargo suffered another earnings stumble and signaled cost-cutting is ahead.
+New York, (UrduPoint / Pakistan Point News - 15th Jan, 2020 ):US banking giants JPMorgan Chase and Citigroup posted strong profits on Tuesday, while Wells Fargo suffered another earnings stumble and signaled cost-cutting is ahead.

 Shares of JPMorgan and Citigroup rallied after both banks highlighted growth in their credit card businesses as US consumers kept spending during the holiday period.